Wicked Money Questions

 Inviting in more contradiction

 So much financial advice rushes straight to fixing.
 Telling you to just: 'Change your habits'.
 'Raise your prices'.
 'Track your spending'.
-But if we're carrying something more complex underneath (which most of us are on account of the human experience!), then seeking to fix it without noticing what's really going on probably won't stick — or feel good.
+But if we're carrying something more complex or contradictory underneath (which most of us are on account of the human experience!), then seeking to fix it without noticing what's really going on probably won't stick — or feel good.

 Wicked money questions create space to honour what's actually there — the complexity, the contradiction, the feelings that don't have a clean answer.
 And in my experience, that's not the soft option!